 As the blog title says, you can feel very small in the shadow of something so immense.
 Just one more thing cycling can do for you.
 Put you in your place, in a very awesome sort of way.

 Today was our first full day, which meant it was time to hit the ground running, er, riding.
-Originally the Tour de France wasn’t in the plan at all, until I discovered that the stage finish was too far from where our ride would be ending.
+Originally the Tour de France wasn’t in the plan at all, until I discovered that the stage finish wasn’t too far from where our ride would be ending.
 But mostly, since my friend Larry had never ridden a bike in France, I wanted to introduce him to some of the special back roads with great pavement, little traffic and once in a while, a bit of insanity you’d never see practiced in the US.
 Since we were staying in Grenoble, what better way to start than the Vercors.

-Most haven’t even heard of the Vercors.
+Most haven’t heard of the Vercors.
 The Alps, the Pyrenees, and if they’re really educated or a bit snooty, they’ll let you know about the Massif Central.
 But not the Vercors, which is good and bad.
 It’s almost as if it’s a semi-unknown semi-autonomous region in France, build within its own miniature-but-powerful mountain range.
 Perhaps no coincidence that it was also central to the Resistance movement in WWII.